RogueArt/tic-tac-toe/README.md

 Features to be implemented:
 - AI with Minimax Tic Tac Toe algorithm
 - Change rows field to change the number of rows (without having to modify the variable directly in the code)
+- Use Vue or React instead of Vanilla JS